 America doesn’t have a food culture, not really.
-Yes, there are many regional delicacies, but we are a nation who has largely forgotten how to eat, not to mention, cook.
-Somewhere along the way we lost those skills brought by our ancestors who crossed the shores from distant lands, or those who never left but where here from the beginning.
-Maybe they wanted to blend too, just like I did, to go unnoticed for fear of rejection, or worse.
+Yes, there are many regional delicacies, but we are a nation that has largely forgotten how to eat, not to mention cook.
+Somewhere along the way, we lost those skills brought by our ancestors who crossed the shores from distant lands or those who never left but were here from the beginning.
+Maybe they wanted to blend too, just like I did, to go unnoticed for fear of rejection or worse.

 Banish the Scale and Clothes you Hate

 I have noticed a few other things about myself.
 I haven’t thought for a single second since moving here that I shouldn’t eat something.
 I have even tried eating gluten again.
 I have heard the wheat is different here, as there are no glyphosates or GMOs in the food.
 Other Americans I know who couldn’t eat gluten in the states can eat it in Europe.
 So I thought, why not try?
 So far, I can have small amounts, but not every day.
 I don’t push it, but I also don’t turn down an opportunity to try a special treat on a holiday or festival day.
 I don’t have celiac; I have an allergy, and in the same way that I have a bad dust mite allergy and still wear wool, I am not always perfect about it.
 The other significant thing I’ve noticed is that I haven’t thought once about weighing myself, nor have I obsessed about how I look in my clothes.
 Not once.
 Wow.
 I don’t have a scale, and I literally don’t care.
 Nor do I have a full-length mirror.
 I don’t think I’ve ever felt like this in my life, at least as long as I can remember.